Data Warehousing and Data Mining goes hand in hand – An Overview

 A Data Warehouse possesses consolidated historical data, which helps the organization analyze its business activities and predict the business’s future growth.
 A data warehouse also helps executives organize, understand, and use their data to make strategic decisions.
+Data warehousing and data mining both go hand in hand and work effectively to improve business performance.

 Data warehouse systems can help different applications to integrate.
-It provides consolidated historical data in the multidimensional view.
+It also provides consolidated historical data in the multidimensional view.
 Thus it helps to provide Online Analytical Processing (OLAP) tools.
 These tools help us in the interactive and effective analysis of data.
 This analysis then helps in data mining.

 Data mining functions such as association, classification, prediction, etc., can be integrated with OLAP operations to enhance knowledge at multiple levels of abstraction.
 Because of this reason, the data warehouse has now become an important platform for online analytical processing of data.